Home Traditional Marketing Instagram Ads Strategy for E-Commerce Brands That Actually Converts

 Continuous Optimization

-Regular optimization keeps your campaigns performing at peak efficiency.
-Review campaign performance weekly, making adjustments based on data trends rather than daily fluctuations.
+• Weekly performance reviews: Make adjustments based on data trends rather than daily fluctuations.

-Pause underperforming ad sets and creative after allowing sufficient time for optimization.
-Generally, allow 3-7 days for ad sets to optimize before making performance judgments.
+• Pause underperforming ads: Allow 3–7 days for ad sets to optimize before deciding.

 Advanced Strategies for Competitive Advantage